Jonathan2251/lbd/source/llvmstructure.rst

   Three Major Components of a Three Phase Compiler

-The optimizer is responsible for doing a broad variety of transformations to try to improve the code's running time, such as eliminating redundant computations, and is usually more or less independent of language and target.
+The optimizer performs a wide range of transformations to improve code execution
+efficiency, such as eliminating redundant computations.
+It is generally
+independent of both the source language and the target architecture.

-The back end (also known as the code generator) then maps the code onto the target instruction set.
+The back end, also known as the code generator, maps the optimized code onto
-In addition to making correct code, it is responsible for generating good code that takes advantage of unusual features of the supported architecture.
+the target instruction set.
+In addition to producing correct code, it is
+responsible for generating efficient code that leverages the unique features of
-Common parts of a compiler back end include instruction selection, register allocation, and instruction scheduling.
+the target architecture.
+Common components of a compiler back end include
+instruction selection, register allocation, and instruction scheduling.

-This model applies equally well to interpreters and JIT compilers.
+This model applies equally well to interpreters and Just-In-Time (JIT)
-The Java Virtual Machine (JVM) is also an implementation of this model, which uses Java bytecode as the interface between the front end and optimizer.
+compilers.
+The Java Virtual Machine (JVM) is an example of this model, using
+Java bytecode as the interface between the front end and the optimizer.

-The most important win of this classical design comes when a compiler decides to support multiple source languages or target architectures.
+The greatest advantage of this classical design becomes evident when a compiler
+supports multiple source languages or target architectures.
+If the compiler's
-If the compiler uses a common code representation in its optimizer, then a front end can be written for any language that can compile to it, and a back end can be written for any target that can compile from it, as shown in :numref:`llvmstructure-f7`.
+optimizer uses a common intermediate representation, a front end can be written
+for any language that compiles to this representation, and a back end can be
+developed for any target that compiles from it, as illustrated in
+:numref:`llvmstructure-f7`.

 .. _llvmstructure-f7:
 .. figure:: ../Fig/llvmstructure/7.png